REVRBE/imgui-cheat-loader/README.md

   ✅ Added TLS/SSL encryption

-  ✅ Basic protection against SQL injection
+  ✅ Medium protection against SQL injection

   ❌ Add more customizations to the UI